bernardoms/spark-kafka-data-pipeline/README.md

   After run that in the mongodb you will see the events saved

-* For aggregating the events you can run the spark using:
+* For batch aggregating the events you can run the spark using:
   `cd spark-aggregator`
   `mvn clean package`
+  `make batch-aggregator-spark-app`

+* For stream aggregation the events you can run the spark using:
+  `cd spark-aggregator`
+  `mvn clean package`
-  `make spark-app`
+  `make stream-aggregator-spark-app`

   After run that in the mongodb you will see the aggregations saved in mongodb